larsbs/id3v2lib/README.md

 	$ cmake ..
 	$ make && make install

-Mostly of the time, you need to run the `make install` command with *su* privileges.
+Most of the times, you need to run the `make install` command with *su* privileges.

 ## Usage